Biechele Soap

 The Biechele Soap Company was a leading business in 19th-century Canton, Ohio.
-It was created by Charles and Joseph Biechele, part of the successful Biechele Brothers.
+Charles and Joseph Biechele, part of the successful Biechele Brothers, created it.

-Charles, Joseph, Leopold and Gustavus Biechele were born in Endingen am Kaiserstuhl, a small town in southwestern Germany.
+Charles, Joseph, Leopold, and Gustavus Biechele were born in Endingen am Kaiserstuhl, a small town in southwestern Germany.
 They immigrated to the United States in the mid-19th century, where Charles began to experiment with soap recipes.
 When the demand for his soap began on a small scale in 1858, he started a manufacturing plant.
 His brother Joseph soon joined the business, which continued to grow.

 Charles started a separate grocery business and left the soap business in Joseph's care.
-Biechele Soap soon became a national brand, and, at its height, competed with other leading soap manufacturers in Chicago, Philadelphia, Buffalo and Cincinnati.
+Biechele Soap soon became a national brand and, at its height, competed with other leading soap manufacturers in Chicago, Philadelphia, Buffalo, and Cincinnati.

-Joseph became a friend of Ohio governor, and eventual twenty-fifth president of The United States, William McKinley.
-He attended McKinley's wedding to Ida Saxton, and was a pallbearer at McKinley's funeral when McKinley was assassinated.
+Joseph became a friend of Ohio governor and eventual twenty-fifth president of The United States, William McKinley.
+He attended McKinley's wedding to Ida Saxton and was a pallbearer at McKinley's funeral when McKinley was assassinated.

 In 1913, Joseph Biechele sold his recipes to what is now known as Hygienic Products Co.
-He died in 1916 at the age of 80.
+He died in 1916 at 80.